 Why Google Is Training 130,000 Electricians

-And somewhere nearby, an electrician finishes rerouting a backup generator line.
+I like to imagine that somewhere nearby, an electrician finishes rerouting a backup generator line.
 She wipes her forehead, glances at the terminal flickering green, and knows: without her, those models don’t run.
-That intelligence doesn’t exist.
+That intelligence doesn’t exist without the things she does on a daily basis.

 And in the shadows of every glowing screen, there’s a worker who made the light possible.